War / Americas

 FARC-Segunda Marquetalia maritime trafficking cells: operate go-fast boat corridors in the eastern Pacific and Caribbean.

-Gulf Clan maritime cells: maintain Caribbean trafficking lanes and have absorbed displaced volume from eastern Pacific interdiction as networks adapt to U.S.
+Gulf Clan Caribbean maritime cells: hold northern trafficking lanes and have absorbed displaced volume from eastern Pacific interdiction pressure.

 Battle Deaths